MilkmanAbi/Picomimi/README.md

 # Picomimi

-> A tiny, playful Dual-Core Microkernel for the RP2040
+> A tiny, educational and productive Dual-Core Microkernel for the RP2040

 **Arduino-IDE-ready and easy to use**, Picomimi is built for casual tinkering, fun experiments, and bare-metal chaos—bringing high-grade stability to your Pico projects while letting you push the microcontroller to its limits.
 Simple and cute (＾_＾).